Research and innovation on rare diseases

 EU research on rare diseases

-The area of rare diseases has been long recognised as a field where EU and international collaboration is an indispensable condition to progress.
+The area of rare diseases (RD) has been long recognised as a field where EU and international collaboration is an indispensable condition to progress.
 The first “ERA-Net E-Rare” - coordination of agencies jointly funding rare diseases research - was for example launched under the 6th EU research and innovation framework programme (FP6).

-These projects span across all medical areas i.e. neurological, immunological, metabolic diseases or rare cancers, and contribute to the understanding of the causes and characteristics of rare diseases, to develop new diagnostics and therapies for patients and to promote best practices for use in hospitals and healthcare systems.
+These EU-funded projects span all medical areas i.e. neurological, immunological, metabolic diseases or rare cancers, and contribute to the understanding of the causes and characteristics of rare diseases, to develop new diagnostics and therapies for patients and to promote best practices for use in hospitals and healthcare systems.

-European Joint Programme on Rare Diseases
+European Joint Programme co-fund on Rare Diseases

 European Rare disease research Coordination and support Action Consortium (ERICA)

-The consortium European Rare disease research Coordination and support Action (ERICA) started its work in 2021, with the aim to coordinate the clinical research activities of the European Reference Networks (ERNs).
-ERICA unites the expertise of the 24 ERNs and creates a collaborative platform to share knowledge and good practices through the assembly of transdisciplinary research groups across the different medical areas.
+The European Rare disease research Coordination and support Action (ERICA) (2021-2025) aims to coordinate and advance the clinical research activities of the European Reference Networks (ERNs).

 International Rare Diseases Research Consortium (IRDiRC)